-Courthouse and Jail - This fund accounts for operation and maintenance of the courthouse and jail.
+Courthouse and Jail - This fund accounts for the operation and maintenance of the courthouse and jail.

-Other Governmental - This fund is comprised of all non-major funds which include Criminal Court, Memorial, Group Health Savings, Grant Fund, Witness Fees, FEMA Disaster, Emergency Shelter Donation, American Rescue Plan, Recreation Board, LCDBG, and Building Fund.
+Other Governmental - This fund is comprised of all non-major funds which include Memorial, Group Health Savings, Grant Fund, Witness Fees, FEMA Disaster, Emergency Shelter Donation, Recreation Board, LCDBG, and Building Fund.